ExpediaGroup/expediagroup.github.io/README.md

 # EG Open Source Portal

+This is the source code for the Expedia Group Open Source portal, a website for discovering EG open source projects.
+See the live version [here](https://expediagroup.github.io/open-source-portal).

+## Technologies

-This website is built using [Docusaurus 2](https://v2.docusaurus.io/).
+This is a statically-rendered website using [Docusaurus v2](https://v2.docusaurus.io/).
 You need Node.js v12.21.0 or later.
+The produced static files are distributed as `GitHub Pages`.

 ## Local Development